diku-dk/futhark/docs/installation.rst

-   The CUDA distribution also comes with the static ``OpenCL.lib``, but trying to use that one instead of the ``OpenCL64.dll`` will cause programs compiled with ``futhark-opencl`` to crash, so ignore it completely.
+   The CUDA distribution also comes with the static ``OpenCL.lib``, but trying to use that one instead of the ``OpenCL64.dll`` will cause programs compiled with ``futhark opencl`` to crash, so ignore it completely.

-Now you should be able to compile ``futhark-opencl`` and run Futhark programs on the GPU.
+Now you should be able to compile with ``futhark opencl`` and run Futhark programs on the GPU.

 Congratulations!